aptech/docs/docs/CR-tkf2eps.rst

 Purpose
 ----------------

-Converts a *.tkf* file to an Encapsulated PostScript file.
+Converts a :file:`.tkf` file to an Encapsulated PostScript file.

 ..
-NOTE:: This function is deprecated and does not work for the new *.plot* graphics files.
-Use :func:`plotSave` to convert *.plot* files to EPS format.
+NOTE:: This function is deprecated and does not work for the new :file:`.plot` graphics files.
+Use :func:`plotSave` to convert :file:`.plot` files to EPS format.

 Library
 -------